The First Owner’s Reference

 The decision to refit assumes the owner intends to continue owning.
 For a 12 to 15 year old yacht facing major refit, the alternative is sale and reacquisition.
 The arithmetic depends on three variables: strategic fit with the owner's continued use case, the cost of a comparable replacement, and the depreciation profile of the post-refit hull versus the alternative.

 A useful rule: if projected refit cost exceeds 30 percent of pre-refit market value, and the yacht is not strategically irreplaceable for the use case, sale is usually the better decision.
-Below 30 percent, refit normally is.
-The threshold is rough; the calculation is bespoke.
+Below 30 percent, refit normally is, although the threshold is rough and the calculation is bespoke.

-The owner who refits the wrong side of that threshold takes on a project whose total cost is materially higher than the post-refit yacht's market value.
+The owner who refits the wrong side of that threshold takes on a project whose total cost runs well above the post-refit yacht's market value.
 The owner who sells a strategically-fit yacht on the basis that "the refit was looking expensive" will spend more on the replacement and lose crew continuity that takes years to rebuild.

 Refit cost benchmarks